Pol-Btr/pol-btr.github.io/index.md

 ### Big data

-This pages was made during Big Data optative, with Jose Luís Tourón's help.
-It uses some layouta and styles from the Jekyll theme.
+This pages was made during Big Data optative, with José Luís Tourón's help.
+It uses some layouts and styles from the Jekyll theme.

 ### Support or Contact